fadillarizalul/fruit-classification/README.md

-# fruit-classification-heroku
+# fruit-classificationu
-Development on Fruit Classification Machine Learning Model Deployment using Streamlit and Heroku
+Development on Fruit Classification Machine Learning Model Deployment using Streamlit and Huggingface